-Synth Riders is a VR rhythm game where you have to move your body to match the beat of the song playing in your headset.
-Your hands each represent a colored orb which you have to move through music notes that come flying past you.
-Some notes are separate, while others come in long lines or need to be hit with both hands at the same time.
+Synth Riders is a VR rhythm game where you have to move your body to match the song’s beat playing in your headset.
+Your hands each represent a colored orb, which you must move through music notes flying past you.
+Some notes are separate, while others come in long lines or must be hit simultaneously with both hands.

-The base version of Synth Riders features 48 songs by default, but downloadable content (DLC) packs have added over 10 new songs.
-The most recent release is a Cyberpunk Essentials theme, which songs from the popular video game.
+The base version of Synth Riders features 48 songs by default, but downloadable content (DLC) packs have added over dozens of new songs.

 Some other key features that Synth Riders VR has are: